graphql-dotnet/graphql-dotnet/README.md

 |-|-|

-This is an implementation of [Facebook's GraphQL](https://github.com/facebook/graphql) in .NET.
+This is an implementation of [GraphQL](https://github.com/graphql/graphql-spec) in .NET.

 Now the [specification](https://github.com/graphql/graphql-spec) is being developed by the [GraphQL Foundation](https://foundation.graphql.org/).